sderosiaux/golb/src/pages/2015-02-26-react-server-side-with-es6-syntax/index.md

 language: en
 category: 'ReactJS'
 tags: ['javascript', 'reactjs']
+description: "This was written when React was in version 0.13.0rc1.
+Gimme a break."
 ---

 This article is an artefact.
 If you want to remember, now is the time.

 - React was in version 0.13.0rc1.
 - nodejs was still using *harmony* flags to enable ES2015 features.